the-moisrex/webpp/docs/core.md

    - [ ] Context extensions
    - [ ] Deactivated routes

-###### A bit hard to implement places:

-   - Prioritization of the entry routes:
-     It's easy to do so actually but it'll be a problem because I don't want to use dynamically allocated containers in the implementation of this.
-Adding indirection will cause the routing system to be processed at run-time.
-That's not something I'm willing to do yet.

-###### Return types of the operator() and their meaning:
+Return types of the operator() and their meaning:
   - Condition Routes: _\[bool\]_
       Returning true means that the request is a match for this route, and false means that the request is not a match for this route